 This research will often take place in hospitals or clinics.
 Research also takes place in universities and research institutes, in social care services, or in the private sector (such as by a pharmaceutical company).

 An organisation called the Medicines and Healthcare products Regulatory Agency (MHRA) needs to review and approve every trial, which must also be approved by local ethics committees.

 There are different types of trials, depending on the research methods used, and different stages, or ‘phases’, depending how far research has got into a new treatment or drug.

-You can find more information on clinical trials, and on making the decision whether or not to join one, on the NHS Choices website and in Understanding Clinical Trials.
+You can find more information on clinical trials, and on making the decision whether or not to join one, on the NHS Choices website.
 The UK Clinical Research Collaboration can also provide you with more information about taking part in a clinical trial.

-Clinical trials for people with HIV currently taking place are looking at some key areas of HIV treatment and prevention:
+Current clinical trials for people with HIV are looking at some key areas of HIV treatment and prevention:

 Major advances in HIV therapy have been made as the result of clinical trials.
 For example, we know more about choosing anti-HIV drugs and how and when treatment should be taken from the findings of trials: